Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 While your main safari costs are prepaid, you will need cash for a few key things.
 Park gates do not accept cash, but it is essential for tipping, buying souvenirs, and paying for your visa on arrival.
 For denominations, ATM availability, and tipping examples, see our guide on how much money should I bring on a safari.

-• Visa on Arrival: U.S. citizens must pay $100 in USD cash.
+Visa on Arrival: U.S. citizens must pay $100 by credit card.
 Most other nationalities pay $50.

-• Souvenirs: Local markets and village craft stalls operate on a cash basis.
+Souvenirs: Local markets and village craft stalls operate on a cash basis.
+Larger stores accept credit cards.

 Frequently Asked Questions About Tanzania Safari Costs